 Shown on the graph below is Australia's yearly GDP, the amount of debt so far and the amount of the governments yearly income.

 Countries like Greece, the US, The UK, Ireland and Italy to name a few once had a debt that at one point was only 30% of their GDP and look at where they are now.
 The UK and the US are teetering on economic disaster and the others have had to be bailed out and are slashing services and pushing the cost of these disastrous debts onto their citizens, many of whom are in the process of losing everything.

 Wednesday, 6 June 2012

 With accounting there are some very creative ways of presenting information in a way that can make something bad seem not so bad.

 One of these creative ways of accounting that is accepted by reputable financial institutions and experts everywhere is the government debt to Gross Domestic Product (GDP) measurement.

 This method is actually considered quite acceptable to use but isn’t the best representation of how things really are.

 I have selected Australia and United States for this to help demonstrate how this creative accounting is used and what the real picture is.
-Both are major economies and one has a supposedly low (but growing) debt and the other has a definitely massive (and growing) debt.
+Both are major economies and have debt.

 The figures used are approximates as various sites list the figures with some variation on the amounts.
 The amounts used however are close enough to help get the point I want to convey across.

-In Australia the debt to GDP comparison is around 30% of GDP (and rising fast).
+In Australia the debt to GDP comparison is around 30% of GDP.